 FDA Warnings About Invokana

 In May 2015, the FDA warned that SGLT2 inhibitors like Invokana may lead to ketoacidosis, a condition where the body produces high levels of ketones (blood acids) that causes the blood to become overly acidic.
-According to the FDA, it has reviewed dozens of adverse event reports from patients who took these drugs and required visits to the emergency room or hospitalization.
+According to the FDA, it has reviewed dozens of adverse event reports from patients who took these drugs and required hospitalization.

 In September 2015 FDA revised the labels of Invokana and Invokamet to include information about bone fracture risk and decreased bone mineral density.
 The updated warning was issued after the publication of a postmarketing study the FDA ordered Janssen to conduct when Invokana was approved.